syncfusion/blazor-docs/src/charts/chart/localization.md

 ## Blazor Server Side

-In the following examples, demonstrate how to enable **Localization** for Chart in server side Blazor samples.
+Following examples demonstrate how to enable **Localization** for chart in server side Blazor samples.

 * Open the **Startup.cs** file and add the below configuration in the **ConfigureServices** function as follows.